josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

 The _really_ magical part, though, is that you can have server-side routes, too!

-For example: lots of places in a typical blog need access to posts.
+For example: lots of places in a typical blog need access to the list of your posts.
 You might want to put your most recent posts on your hompage, have some posts in the sidebar, and of course, they should all be listed the `/blog` page itself.
 You might even want category or tag pages.

 That's a lot of fetching posts to redo over and over.
 So it's a perfect use case for a server-side route!